 The results illustrate a clear variance in the effectiveness and impact of different chemical treatments on S. litura larvae.
 While some treatments like Acicarb 85WP had a minor effect on both mortality and growth, others like Nitro 505EC were much more impactful, resulting in lower larval weights and faster adult emergence.
 This could indicate a dual role for Nitro 505EC, acting both as a growth inhibitor and as a potential developmental accelerator.
 These findings are critical for understanding the broader implications of using these chemicals in pest management.
 The choice of chemical treatment can have varying consequences not just on immediate mortality but also on the growth and developmental timelines of the surviving larvae.
 Such information can guide more effective and targeted pest control strategies, ensuring that the most appropriate treatment is used to achieve desired outcomes in managing S. litura populations.

 The correlation findings highlight the complex interactions between mortality, growth, and developmental timing in larvae.
 Treatments or environmental conditions that stress the larvae and increase mortality may also expedite development in surviving larvae, potentially as a compensatory mechanism.
 On the other hand, conditions that support better larval growth extend the developmental period, possibly due to the allocation of more resources towards reaching a larger size.
-Understanding these correlations is essential for optimizing pest management strategies, balancing the need to reduce larval populations with the goal of minimizing the adverse impacts on developmental processes.
+Understanding these correlations is essential for optimizing pest management strategies, balancing the need to reduce larval populations to minimize the adverse impacts on developmental processes.
 Adult emergence occurred during the shortest days when the mortality rate was greatest.
 The days until adulthood increased in tandem with the decline in mortality.
-A similar correlation was also found by Punia et al. (2021) who stated that the mortality of S. litura larvae increases with the decrease of adult emergence days.
-Conversely, a positive correlation was observed between the date of adult emergence and larval weight which is also supported by Punia et al. (2021) who discovered that the inclusion of gallic acid in the food of six-day-old S. litura larvae had a substantial impact on their growth, development, and survival and the adult emergence time was considerably delayed after feeding the larvae a diet containing gallic acid, as compared to the control group.
+A similar correlation was also found by Punia et al. (2021), who stated that the mortality of S. litura larvae increases with the decrease of adult emergence days.
+Conversely, a positive correlation was observed between the date of adult emergence and larval weight, which is also supported by Punia et al. (2021), who discovered that the inclusion of gallic acid in the food of six-day-old S. litura larvae had a substantial impact on their growth, development, and survival, and the adult emergence time was considerably delayed after feeding the larvae a diet containing gallic acid, as compared to the control group.

 5. CONCLUSION